generateme/fitdistr/README.md

 ### Known issues

 - `:ad` in `mge` may converge slow
-- sometimes convergence hangs, try to play with optimizers and their parameter
+- sometimes convergence fails (for example `:gradient` on Pareto distribution using `:ad` method)

 ### TODO

-- more distribution
+- more distributions
-- all `mge` methods (ADR, ADL, AD2R, AD2L, AD2)
+- all `mge` methods (ADR, ADL, AD2R, AD2L, AD2) from fitdistrplus
 - more statistics (which?)

 ## License